ONESSoftware/integration/SensorIntegration/README.md

-# This is the sample of integration with Crestron Sensor and Bookings ONE
+# This is the sample of integration with IoT Sensor and Bookings ONE

 To get started, you can: